Evergreen School District Dual Language Immersion Opportunities!

 Music During the School Day

-Choir is open to all students in grades 1- 4 who want to share their singing talents.
-Fall and spring choir practices weekly right after school.
-The fall choir culminates with a Holiday Choir Performance in December.
+Choir is open to all students in grades 1-4 who want to share their singing talents.
+PTO coordinates this popular musical program, and holds on-site choir practices weekly right after school at Silver Oak.
+Rehearsals and preparations culminate with a Holiday Choir Performance in December.
 See After School Programs for more information on this PTO-coordinated program.

-Silver Oak Band (Grades 5 and 6, coordinated by PTO)
+Silver Oak Band (Grades 5 and 6 )

-The after school instrumental music program, led by Matt Powell (grades 1st - 4th grades classroom music teacher), is available to all 5th and 6th grade students with no previous experience required.
-Beginning and advanced levels are available for a variety of instruments including flute, clarinet, alto saxophone, trumpet, trombone, and percussion.
-The program culminates with a performance in the Spring Concert in June.
-See After School Programs for more information on this PTO-coordinated program.
+This after school instrumental music program, led by Mr. Andrew Boyd (5th-6th grade classroom music teacher), begins in the fall and is available to all 5th and 6th grade students with no previous experience required.
+Beginning and advanced levels are available for a variety of instruments including flute, clarinet, alto saxophone, trumpet, trombone, tuba, and percussion.
+The program culminates with a performance in the Spring Concert at the end of the school year.
+See the Band webpage for more information on this PTO-coordinated program.

 Students in grades 1-6 have the opportunity to participate in theater arts through our PTO-coordinated school plays.
 The after school drama program allows students to fully experience being a part of a theater production from auditions, to rehearsals, to the excitement of the performance, and finally, the reward of applause for a job well done.
 Every student who auditions is guaranteed a part in the play.
 Students work hard to hone their acting, singing and dancing skills over the course of a 3 month period.
 In recent years, we have had the benefit of the directional talent of "Starting Arts", a nonprofit organization whose mission is the promotion and preservation of quality arts education in public schools.
 (Visit www.startingarts.com) The program also relies heavily on parent volunteers in order to run smoothly.